ivanzuev78/IvanZuev_EPAM_autumn_2020/HomeWork_8/task2.rst

  - all above mentioned calls should reflect most recent data.
 If data in table changed after you created collection instance, your calls should return updated data.

 Avoid reading entire table into memory.
 When iterating through records, start reading the first record, then go to the next one, until records are exhausted.
-When writing tests, it's not always neccessary to mock database calls completely.
+When writing tests, it's not always necessary to mock database calls completely.
 Use supplied example.sqlite file as database fixture file.